Skip to main content

 Part 1; the history of California State Route 271

 The history of what would become CA 271 begins with the approval of the 1909 First State Highway Bond Act.
 The First State Highway Bond Act was approved by voters during 1910 and was the genesis point of some of the most notable highways in California.
-LRN 1 in it's original form was a new State Highway which was designated between San Francisco north to Crescent City.
+LRN 1 as originally configured was a new State Highway which was designated between San Francisco north to Crescent City.
 The route of LRN 1 would be extended to the Oregon State Line during the 1919 Third State Highway Bond Act and was known as the Redwood Highway.
 The planned LRN 1 can be seen aligned between Garberville of Humboldt County and Cummings of Mendocino County on the 1917 California State Automobile Association Map.

 Prior to the construction of LRN 1 wagon borne traffic heading north from Cummings to Humboldt County had to ascend the treacherous Rattlesnake Grade (also known as the Bell Springs Grade).
 The Rattlesnake Grade is described in the July 1916 California Highway Bulletin as being only passable during the summer months.
 The initial north climb on the Rattlesnake Grade ascended grades as high as 20% the from Cummings to the 4,100 foot high Bell Springs Mountain.
 The descent from Bell Mountain to Dyerville (on CA 254/Avenue of the Giants) is described as having grades as steep as 30% amid an elevation drop of just over 3,900 feet.
 The construction of LRN 1 (then known as the Mendocino State Highway) sought to follow the Eel River watershed to bypass the Rattlesnake Grade.
 Note; the Rattlesnake Grade can be seen on the 1917 California State Automobile Association Map between Cummings and Dyerville.